Pope Urban V: Early life

-Guillaume de Grimoard was born in 1310 in the Castle of Grizac in the French region of Languedoc (today part of the commune of Le Pont-de-Montvert, department of Lozère), the second son of Guillaume de Grimoard, Lord of Bellegarde, and of Amphélise de Montferrand.
-He had two brothers, Étienne and Angel the future cardinal, and a sister Delphine.
+Guillaume de Grimoard was born in 1310 at the castle of Grizac, near Mende, in what is now the department of Lozère.
+He was the oldest son of Guillaume de Grimoard, lord of Grizac, and Amphélise de Montferrand.
+He had six siblings, including his younger brother Angel de Grimoard, whom Guillaume, as Pope Urban V, created cardinal in 1366.

-In 1327, Guillaume Grimoard became a Benedictine monk in the small Priory of Chirac, near his home, which was a dependency of the ancient Abbey of St. Victor near Marseille.
-He was sent to St. Victor for his novitiate.
-After his profession of monastic vows, he was ordained a priest in his own monastery in Chirac in 1334.
+Grimoard was tonsured at the age of twelve and left home to study at the University of Montpellier, later continuing his education in civil law at the University of Toulouse.
+In 1327, he joined the small priory of Chirac to become a Benedictine monk.
+Grimoard was then sent to the Abbey of St. Victor in Marseille for his novitiate.
+After his profession of monastic vows, he was ordained a priest at Chirac in 1334.
 He studied literature and law at Montpellier, and then he moved to the University of Toulouse, where he studied law for four years.
 He earned a doctorate in Canon Law on 31 October 1342.
 He became a noted canonist, teaching at Montpellier, Paris and Avignon.

 He was appointed Prior of Nôtre-Dame du Pré (de Priorato) in the diocese of Auxerre by Pope Clement VI, which he held until his promotion to Saint-Germain en Auxerre in 1352.
 He began both disciplinary and financial reforms.
 His new bishop, Jean d'Auxois (1353–1359), however, in concert with the Archbishop of Sens, Guillaume de Melun, made heavy demands on the hospitality of the monks of Saint-Germain in Auxerre, and when the bishops attempted to impose new exactions, which were resisted by Grimoard, the Archbishop physically abused the Prior.
 Grimoard nonetheless would not submit.
 Prior Grimoard became Procurator-General for the Order of St. Benedict at the Papal Curia.

 The Bishop of Clermont, Pierre de Aigrefeuille (1349–1357), appointed Grimoard to be his vicar general, which meant in effect that he ruled the diocese on behalf of the bishop.
 When Bishop Pierre was transferred to Uzès (1357–1366), Guillaume Grimond became Vicar General of Uzès.

 Guillaume was named abbot of the monastery of Saint-Germain en Auxerre on 13 February 1352 by Pope Clement VI.
 In 1359 the town and abbey were captured by the English and subjected to heavy imposts.